 This course will help and encourage you to bring a novel, book of poems, book of short stories or work of non-fiction as near to publishable quality as possible.
 Bath Spa University pioneered the teaching of creative writing in Britain and the MA in Creative Writing has an excellent record of helping students to achieve publication of novels, poetry, short stories and literary non-fiction.
-In 2012 we marked our success with the appointment of ten new Professors: Naomi Alderman, David Almond, Aminatta Forna, Maggie Gee, Tessa Hadley, David Harsent, Philip Hensher, Nicholas Jose, Kate Pullinger, and Fay Weldon.
-With specialisms in novel writing, poetry, short stories, literary non-fiction, children's writing and digital writing.
+In 2012 we marked our success with the appointment of ten new Professors: Naomi Alderman, David Almond, Aminatta Forna, Maggie Gee, Tessa Hadley, Philip Hensher, Nicholas Jose, Kate Pullinger, and Fay Weldon.
+These professors are specialists in novel writing, poetry, short stories, literary non-fiction, children's writing and digital writing.
 They have joined an already distinguished team, and will be teaching on this programme and others.

 Why study Creative Writing?

 Working with tutors and with other writers on the course, you will have the space to develop your writing and build up a substantial body of work.
 Weekly workshops are taught by a strong team of published writers, and there are regular visits by literary agents, publishers, magazine editors and broadcasters, as well as other writers.
-Due to the reputation of the MA in Creative Writing, we are able to recruit excellent students who, every year, form an exciting and mutually supportive community of writers.
+Due to the reputation of the MA in Creative Writing, we are able to recruit excellent students who form an exciting and mutually supportive community of writers every year.

 The course is modular and is currently offered for full-time study only.

 The MA in Creative Writing is concerned with imaginative writing, which includes novels, short stories, poetry and non-fiction.
 The emphasis is upon encouragement, to help you to find and pursue a direction in your writing, and to understand the process of offering a manuscript for publication.